elmahio/documentation/docs/javascript-troubleshooting.md

 If errors aren't logged from JavaScript, here's a list of things to try out:

 - Make sure that the log with the specified ID exists.
-- Make sure that the log isn't disabled and/or contain any ignore filters that could ignore client-side errors.
+- Make sure that the log isn't disabled and/or contains any ignore filters that could ignore client-side errors.
-- Make sure that the API key is valid and contain the *Messages* | *Write* permission.
+- Make sure that the API key is valid and contains the *Messages* | *Write* permission.
 - Enable debugging when initializing `elmah.io.javascript` to get additional debug and error messages from within the script printed to the browser console:

 ```javascript